 - a payment schedule must be provided in response to every payment claim unless paying the full amount of the claim by the due date

-- there is a penalty of 100 penalty units may apply for non-compliance.
+- a penalty of 100 penalty units may apply for non-compliance.

-If the recipient of a payment claim only intends on paying part of the payment claim, the part payment must be made by the due date, as well as giving a payment schedule.
-The due date for payment may differ from the timeframe for when a payment schedule must be issued.
+If the recipient of a payment claim only intends on paying part of the payment claim, a payment schedule must be given and the part payment must be made by the due date.

-Adjudication is a quick and low-cost way to resolve a payment dispute, first established under the BCIPA.
+Adjudication is a quick and low-cost way to resolve a payment dispute, and was first established under the BCIPA.